annah4182/github-tutorial/README.md

 To undo a commit, use `git reset --soft HEAD~1`, to save the undone changes OR `git reset --hard HEAD~1` to fully delete the edits/changes

 To undo a push, type `git log` and look for SHA, the commit that you choose to revert back.
 Type `git revert  <sha/hash>`.
 Then, use `git reset HEAD^ --hard` and `git push origin master` for the commites to be the same in the cloud and the remote.

+---
+## Collaboration
+* **Forking** - to make a copy of a repo from another person's into your GitHub and you can make your own changes from it.
+* **Cloning** -  creating a local copy of the code provided by developer to your local repo.
+Use `git clone <url` and then `cd` into it
+* **Push requests** - forcing the changes being presented in the targeted repo.
+Use `git push`
+* **Pull requests** - provides the developer's code to share with others and to allow others take a look at their code before merging it to integration branch and leaving comments.
+The owner of the original repo can either deny or accept the edits which the other person left.
+Use `git pull`